-This was another paper that created a big uproar, and if you want to go more in-depth about the PURE study I have also talked about it before (1).
+This was another paper that created a big uproar, and if you want to go more in-depth about the PURE study I have also talked about it before (Read: Understanding the pure study, can carbs kill).
 This was a study done on urban and rural populations in Asia, and what they say was that the lowest intake of saturated fats (coupled with the highest intake of carbohydrates) corresponded with an elevated risk of premature death.5

 The pitfall here is all in the details.
 In terms of saturated fats, a low-saturated fat diet was made up of 2 – 4% of total calories (and 10% total calories or less from total fat).
 On the other hand, those same diets which were high in carbs were 70% carbohydrate diets.

 The truth is, unfortunately, and as noted by the researchers themselves, that these were “poverty diets.”
-Diets comprised of little more than rice, with almost no other foods, including:
+Diets comprised of little more than rice, with almost no other foods, including no:

 Key Insight: Therefore, the PURE study is not an accurate representation of carbs (and that they are somehow bad or more likely to kill you).
 They are all good, with the right attention to balance.